 Please follow the registration procedures below and use Self-Service to complete your course registrations.

-Priority Registration for Spring 2021 will open every morning, Monday through Friday at 8:30 a.m. during November 9 - 20, 2020 (Summer 2021 opens for registration on February 8, 2021).
-Open registration continues until classes begin.
+Priority Registration for Fall 2021 will open every morning, Monday through Friday at 8:30 a.m. during April 12 to April 23 2021 (Summer 2021 opens for registration on February 8, 2021).
+After April 23rd, Open registration continues until classes begin.
 Registration is also open during weekends but is not monitored.

-Students with financial, library or health record holds WILL be permitted to register during the campus closure.
-Students on a grade hold may also register, and access to grades is available on Self-Service.
-For the purpose of completing the Priority Registration scheduling process, students are advised to ignore any holds reported by Self-Service during the campus closure.
-And, please immediately email firstname.lastname@example.org if any hold prevents you from registering during Priority Registration.
+Students with grade, financial, library or health record holds WILL be permitted to register.
+Students with financial holds WILL be permitted to register.
+For the purpose of completing the Registration scheduling process, students are advised to ignore any of these types of holds reported by Self-Service.
+Please email firstname.lastname@example.org if you believe a hold is inappropriately preventing you from registering.

 To find the Overall Credits used to assign your Priority Registration day: